M7mda4raf/lab2/README.md

 # to can list tags
-# we can use get tag
+# we can use git tag